While I’ve spoken at length on how to get an agent, something I haven’t discussed is how to leave one.

-When I left the first agent I asked for a list of everyone he’d submitted my books to, so I knew who’d already rejected them when it came time to shop it around again.
-My second agent had already provided that on my request for the book we’d shopped years ago when we pulled it, so I didn’t need to ask her for that.
-It’s always a good thing to have – a list of everyone who’s already seen which books and why they said no.
+When I left Agent #1, I asked for a list of everyone he’d submitted my books to, so I knew who’d already rejected them when it came time to shop it around again.
+Agent #2 had already provided that on my request for the book we’d shopped years ago when we pulled it, so I didn’t need to ask her for that.
+It’s always a good thing to have – a list of everyone who’s already seen which books and why they passed.

 Nothing stayed with Agent #1, as he had placed nothing.
 The books that Agent #2 placed will continue to be managed by her – and she’ll still get her cut of my royalties from those books, because she is still working for those books – but she has no claims to anything I write and/or profit from in the future.

-And now that I am agent-less, the whole process starts all over for me again.
+And now that I am agent-less, the whole process starts all over.

 I have to write a totally new book, polish it, and query it around, just like anyone else.